Skip to main content

 Do you accept transfer students?

 BA/MIA, BA/MIA-PS and BA/MPP: The program is open only to selected majors at UC San Diego.
 Many of our applicants have transferred into UC San Diego from another institution.
-Please meet with an International Studies Program or Department of Economics and Political academic advisor to discuss requirements.
+Please meet with an International Studies Program, Department of Economics, or Political Science academic advisor to discuss requirements.

-MIA, MPP, MCEPA and MAS-IA: We do not accept transfer students to the program.
+MIA, MPP, MCEPA and MAS-IA: We do not accept students as transfers into our programs.
+Students will complete the full curriculum in residence at GPS.

 I was not accepted or declined my offer.
 Can I reapply?